Netflix/dynomite/docs/CONTRIBUTING.md

 # Contributing to Dynomite

+Documentation for Dynomite is mainly kept at the [wiki]( https://github.com/Netflix/dynomite/wiki )

 The Dynomite team is following the Gitflow workflow.
 The active development branch is [dev](https://github.com/Netflix/dynomite/tree/dev), the stable branch is [master](https://github.com/Netflix/dynomite/tree/master).

 ## How to provide a patch for a new feature

-1. If it is a major feature, please create an [Issue](./issues) and discuss with the project leaders.
+1. If it is a major feature, please create an [Issue]( https://github.com/Netflix/dynomite/issues ) and discuss with the project leaders.

 2. If in step 1 you get an acknowledge from the project leaders, use the following procedure to submit a patch: